AutoSponge/utils/README.md

 utility functions, many based on _part_

-Build a file with specific utilities as globals:
+Build the default file with specific utilities as globals:

-`browserify ./src/utils.js -t [ ./build --ncurry --compose ] > utils.js`
+`node build.js ncurry compose`

-Build a file with specific utilities in a namespace:
+Build the default file with specific utilities in a namespace:

-`browserify ./src/utils.js -s utils -t [ ./build --namespace --ncurry --compose ] > utils.js`
+`node build.js namespace=utils ncurry compose`

-Build a file with all utilities as globals:
+Build the default file with all utilities as globals:

-`browserify ./src/utils.js -t ./build > utils.js`

-or

-`npm run build-globals`
+`node build.js`

-Build a file with all utilities in the 'utils' namespace:
+Build the default file with all utilities in the 'utils' namespace:

-`browserify ./src/utils.js -s utils -t [ ./build --namespace ] > utils.js`

-or

-`npm run build-utils`
+`node build.js namespace=utils`

+Build a specific file

+`node build.js output=myfile.js`

 Run tests: